mayarals/mayarals/README.md

 ### Hi there 👋

 👩🏽‍💻 I'm Mayara!
+I'm from São Paulo - Brazil.
+My pronouns are she/her.

 🔭 I'm currently working as an analyst in the IT governance team.

 🌱 I'm currently learning data analytics and Python programming.

-✨ I'm looking to colaborate on data-driven solutions;
+👯 I'm looking to colaborate on data-driven solutions.

 💬 Let's connect!
 I'm open to discussing data, technology, and collaborative opportunities!